 Planning a school fete can take up a lot of time.
 Most of the people organising the fete are dedicated parents giving up some of their spare time to create a fabulous event for the whole school.
 This can often mean meetings are hard to come by (to find a date that works with everyone).
 Less meetings means the process in confirming things such as the date, time and all the other bits and pieces takes a little bit longer than usual.
 While we can’t do much about this, we have come up with 5 important things to take into consideration when planning a school fete or event.
+Check out our ultimate guide for organizing a school event.

 This one is an important one, remember it is also referring to the time spent planning all of the logistics, not just the available funds.
 Once you have a date put in place (making sure that no other school fete or public event is clashing), this is to ensure the maximum number of potential people who might be interested in coming do not choose something over your school event.